ismiit/av_cltv/README.md

  * **Feature Engineering:**

        a.
 Creating a new feature 'cust_type' that is created using clustering similar type of customers into two clusters based on the existing features.
+       b.
+Converting 'Vintage' feature into a binary categorical variable using python comprehension.

+ * **Outliers Removal:**

+       a.
+Since the column 'claim_amount was right skewed, detected outliers in the datapoints.
+       b.
+Capped the outliers using quantile method.
+       c.
+Got slightly better results.

+  * **Cross Validation :**

+        a.
+Created a parameter grid on 'n_estimators','max_depth','learning_rate'
+        b.
+Applied GridSearchCV to cross validate the results.
+        c.
+Found the best parameters and applied on the model to get better r2_score.

+  Difficulties and Improvements :

+     1. Since most of the features were categorical, though grouping similar data points was easy, understanding the trend in data had become difficult.
+     2. Using wider range of hyperparameter values for better hyperparameter tuning.
+     3. Clustering customers into similar groups depending upon important features could have improved the r2_score.
+     4. Outlier removal could have had a positive effect in understanding the trend better.